Skip to navigation Skip to content

 • A new concession card may be sent unless issue of the card is suppressed.
 Update the concession card preferences if required

-• Customer may be paid RA if they pay rent/site/mooring fees above the threshold at their current address
+• The customer and/or partner may be paid RA if they pay rent/site/mooring fees above the threshold at their current address

 • Complete the update of the Accommodation Details (AC) screen